 - Does the water bowl run dry?
 Does your cat urinate a lot?
 Diabetes could be an issue.
 High protein diets can reverse diabetes in some cats—your vet will determine this.
 Meanwhile, add litter boxes on each floor and both ends of the house so kitty has quick access to the facilities.

 - Old cats often get fat, which aggravates arthritis and can lead to obesity.
 Slim tubby tabbies by setting the food bowl on top of a cat tree so she must move to eat.
 And place a portion of her meal inside a puzzle toy so she must “hunt” to shake out the food.
+I use cat puzzle toys for Karma-Kat to keep his furry tail moving.

 - Deaf cats often become more vocal and “holler” from the next room when they can’t hear you.
 Use vibration or visual cues to alert your deaf pet to your presence.
 Stomp your foot when you enter the room, for example, or flick lights on and off to avoid startling the cat.